Eggscantfly/Rabbids-Go-Home-Audio-Converter/README.md

 ## Downsides
 Sadly there's no way to generate a sns file that has the Label string with the beat markers in them yet...
-If you want to replace a sns i.e. (**A Stereo sns with the Sample Rate of 32000hz**) Your custom audio has to have the same Sample Rate and the same amount of Channels as the sns you are trying to replace.
+If you want to replace a sns e.g. (**A Stereo sns with the Sample Rate of 32000hz**) Your custom audio has to have the same Sample Rate and the same amount of Channels as the sns you are trying to replace.

 ## Credits